 Positives for LARCS

 - They are Long acting!
 You don’t need to remember to take a pill everyday.
-Implanon lasts 3 years and the Mirena and copper IUD last for 5 years.
+Long acting contraceptive implants lasts 3 years and copper IUDs last for 5 years.

-- About 50% of women with a Mirena won’t have a period after 1 year of the LARC being in their system.
-With the Implanon, 1 in 5 women will have no periods at 1 year, with the other 4 in 5 women having a bleeding pattern ranging from infrequent spotting to prolonged bleeding - we have methods to reduce this so we ask that patients persevere for at least a year.
+- About 50% of women with a IUD won’t have a period after 1 year of the LARC being in their system.
+With the long acting contraceptive implants, 1 in 5 women will have no periods at 1 year, with the other 4 in 5 women having a bleeding pattern ranging from infrequent spotting to prolonged bleeding - we have methods to reduce this so we ask that patients persevere for at least a year.

 - They only have the hormone progesterone in them, unlike the cOCP which has Oestrogen AND Progesterone.
 The copper IUD has no hormones at all in them.